joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/GaugeRadialCapBuilder.md

 # Kendo.Mvc.UI.Fluent.GaugeRadialCapBuilder

-Defines the fluent interface for configuring the .
+Defines the fluent interface for configuring the RadialGaugeCap.

 ## Methods